nrkno/dotnetskolen/README_EN.md

 Test summary: total: 3; failed: 1; succeeded: 2; skipped: 0; duration: 1,3s
 ```

 The new test we added fails because the API does not validate the given date.
-Let's change the implementation of the web API so that the test passes.
+Let's change the implementation of the web API so the test passes.

 ##### Implement HTTP Handler for /epg/{date}